 As a group, the brand features an average protein content of 30% and a mean fat level of 15%.
 Together, these figures suggest a carbohydrate content of 47% for the overall product line.

-And a fat-to-protein ratio of about 49%.
+And a fat-to-protein ratio of about 50%.

-Near-average protein.
+Above-average protein.
 Near-average fat.
-And near-average carbs when compared to a typical dry dog food.
+And below-average carbs when compared to a typical dry dog food.

-Victor Dog Food
+Victor Dog Food Recall History

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.